kayladaochun/Bikes_Google_Capstone/README.md

 # Bikes_Google_Capstone
-Capstone Project for the Google Data Analytics' Certification Programs
+Capstone Project for the Google Data Analytics' Certification Program

 --After cleaning some of the data in Excel by deleting column I will not be using.
 I loaded all 12 months data into SQL and unioned them all together to create one table